quitesimpleorg/adhocify/README.md

 Passes the full path of the file an event occured on to the specified command.
 It can be retreived from argv[1] in the called command.

 ```
-adhocify -w /tmp/ /bin/echo the file {} was written to
+adhocify -w /tmp/ echo the file {} was written to
 ```
 Running echo "Test" > /tmp/test will print in the shell adhocify was launched in: "the file /tmp/test was written to"